nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. CS2103T TA requests to add a student
+1. User requests to add a student.
-2. SETA adds the student with his or her details into the student list Use case ends.
+2. SETA adds the student with his or her details into the student list.
+    Use case ends.

 **Extensions**